Aller au contenu

 • 100% French manufacturing (La Gacilly, Brittany)

-• Complete range: liquid, solid, dry shampoo
+• Full range covered: liquid, solid, dry shampoo

 Weaknesses:

-• Some formulas still contain synthetic fragrances
+• A few formulas still use synthetic fragrances

-2. Klorane — The pharmacy nettle regulator
+2. Klorane — The pharmacy classic with nettle

 Strengths:

-• Recognised botanical expertise since 1966
+• Botanical know-how since 1966

 • 97% biodegradable formula